anne-lene/tic-tac-toe/README.md

     def is_full(self):
         return all(cell != ' ' for row in self.board for cell in row)
 ```
+This class makes it easy to manage the board's state.
+The show_board method prints the current state of the board, and update_board updates the board after each move, ensuring that the spot is not already taken.

 ### TicTacToe Class
+Step 3: Building the TicTacToe Class
+The TicTacToe class manages the overall game flow, including checking for a win condition and alternating between players.

 ```python
 class TicTacToe: